MaxITService/OneClickPrompts/code-notes.md

 ## Core Functionality

 The OneClickPrompts extension enhances AI chat platforms like ChatGPT, Claude, Copilot, DeepSeek, AI Studio, Gemini, and Grok by adding customizable buttons that inject pre-defined prompts into the chat input area.
 It also includes features for managing profiles, enabling keyboard shortcuts, and customizing the user interface.

+## Core Reliability Pattern: Crash-Only / Self-Healing DOM Injection

+A foundational architectural decision in this extension is the use of a **"Crash-only"** (or **"Self-healing"**) reliability pattern for managing the UI in the dynamic, and often hostile, DOM of the target Single-Page Applications (SPAs).

+- **The Problem:** The DOM on sites like ChatGPT is unpredictable.
+Elements are frequently destroyed and re-created, making simple, "surgical" DOM manipulations fragile.
+An attempt to insert a button can fail if the target container disappears at the wrong millisecond.
+- **The Solution:** Instead of writing complex recovery code for every possible failure, the extension embraces a "let-it-crash" philosophy.
+Any time the UI's integrity is in question (e.g., after an SPA navigation or when closing the floating panel), the extension triggers a full, **idempotent re-initialization** of its UI components.
+- **Why It Works:** This approach delegates UI creation to the robust resiliency engine in `buttons-injection.js`, which is designed to patiently wait for injection targets and handle dynamic changes.
+This trades a small amount of computational efficiency for a massive gain in reliability, ensuring the extension's UI is always present and functional.
+This pattern is analogous to forcing a re-mount in frameworks like React by changing a component's `key`.

+This "Crash-only" principle informs the design of `init.js`, `buttons-injection.js`, and `floating-panel-ui-interaction.js`.

 ## File Descriptions